JordanSamhi/AndroSpecter/README.md

 Please replace `<YOUR-API-KEY>`, `<PATH-TO-STORE-APKs>`, and `<APK-SHA256-HASH>` with your own details.

 **Note:** This class assumes you have the appropriate permissions to read from and write to the specified path.
 Please ensure the path is valid and you have the necessary permissions to avoid any issues.

-Certainly!
-Here's an updated readme section with code examples for each method provided by the `SootUtils` class:

 # SootUtils